Online Selfish Load Balancing: Algorithms That Seem Truthful but Aren't

 For machine $3$, the cost is

 When $a \geq 2$ and $x \geq 2$, it is straightforward to see the cost to schedule on machine $1$ is more expensive, so $p_6$ will choose machine $3$.

 Now, considering that machine $3$ speeds up to $a$, their mechanism works as follows.
 (Refer to the allocation in \cref{fig:wb-ce2}.) $p_1$ and $p_2$ will choose machine $1$ and machine $2$, respectively.
-However, the difference happens on $p_3$. we only know that we will not schedule $p_3$ on machine $2$ when $\epsilon$ is small enough according to property 1.
-The cost of $p_3$ on machine $1$ is $1 + \frac{1}{a^{x+1}}$, and that on machine $3$ is $ 1 + \frac{1}{a^x} \cdot \frac{p_2}{a^x} = 1 + \frac{1}{a^x} - \frac{\epsilon}{a^ {2x}}. $ It is straightforward to see that if $\epsilon$ is small enough, machine $1$ is cheaper.
-Then, we still schedule $p_4$ on machine $1$ because $k$ is large enough.
-However, when $p_5$ arrives, because machine $1$ loses the job $p_3$, so scheduling $p_5$ on $s_2$ will break the well-behaved property on makespan, and the job must choose machine $1$.
-Further, because of this difference, the last job will not choose machine $3$ because it breaks the well-behaved property.
+However, the difference happens on $p_3$.
+We only know that we will not schedule $p_3$ on machine $2$ when $\epsilon$ is small enough according to property 1.
+Then we argue that $p_3$ will be scheduled on machine $3$ due to lower cost.
+The cost of $p_3$ on machine $1$ is